just-the-docs/just-the-docs/peopleops/OPERATIONS.md

 CONVENTION
 {: .label .label-blue }

 Conventions are simply standard ways of doing things to help us collaborate and communicate efficiently.
 This could include "best practices".

 PROCESS
 {: .label .label-purple }

 This refers to a process where there is a good reason to do it a specific way.
 Processes must be clear and actionable (like a checklist.)
 We will remind each other to follow these.
 Processes have a cost, so we want the minimum set necesssary.
 You should have a good reason if you do not follow a process, and if you disagree with it you should discuss having it changed with the team, not just ignore it.

 REQUIRED PRACTICES
 {: .label .label-red }

 We draw special attention to things with severe consequences with this label.

 ### Developing new Guidelines

 Most processes will start out as conventions.

 As you work, experiment and try things.
 When you can demonstrate something is working really well, discuss making it a convention with the team.
-Write it down concisely with rationale in the appropriate ops manual page with a
+Write it down concisely with rationale in the appropriate ops manual page with a draft tag:

 DRAFT
 {: .label .label-green }
-tag.

 Don't rush a new guideline.
 Over time you can refine it out of draft status.